An Alpine Symphony: Premiere and reception An Alpine Symphony was premiered on 28 October 1915, with Strauss conducting the orchestra of the Dresden Hofkapelle in Berlin. The performance provoked mixed reactions. Some even called it "cinema music". Strauss was happy with how this piece turned out, however, and wrote to a friend in 1915 that "you must hear the Alpine Symphony on December 5; it really is quite a good piece!"

-It is generally believed that the American premiere of An Alpine Symphony was performed by Ernst Kunwald leading the Cincinnati Symphony Orchestra on 25 April 1916.
+The American premiere of An Alpine Symphony was performed by Ernst Kunwald leading the Cincinnati Symphony Orchestra on 27 April 1916.
 Kunwald and certain "influential Cincinnatians" had taken great pains to get the piece from wartime Germany and to be the first orchestra to perform Strauss's new work in America.
 As a result, An Alpine Symphony had originally been scheduled to be premiered in Cincinnati on 4 May of that year.
 However, when Leopold Stokowski suddenly announced that he would premiere the work with the Philadelphia Orchestra on 28 April, Kunwald and the Cincinnati Orchestra immediately began preparation of the piece.
-On 25 April, the orchestra was finally able to rehearse An Alpine Symphony all the way through at a rehearsal in Cincinnati and, two days later, sent word to local papers inviting patrons to a performance of the piece that very day at noon.
-Ultimately, two thousand people attended this unofficial American premiere of the work.
-This premiere took place a little over 24 hours before the Philadelphia performance.
+On 25 April, the orchestra was finally able to play An Alpine Symphony all the way through at a rehearsal in Cincinnati and, two days later, sent word to local papers inviting patrons to a performance of the piece that very day at noon.
+Ultimately, two thousand people attended this unofficial American premiere of the work, which took place a little over 24 hours before the Philadelphia performance.